 “That’s not real.”

 My six year old brain just couldn’t comprehend how a teacher could be so wrong and yet still maintain nap time authority.
-After careful thought and deliberation, I was compelled to educate my peers.
-I began by setting everyone straight on the issue of baby making.
+After careful thought and deliberation, I knew I was compelled to educate my peers.
+I began recess by setting everyone straight on the issue of baby making.
 Then, I moved on to Santa Claus and the Easter Bunny and the Tooth Fairy.
 They learned about nipples and buttholes and even a high level overview of what to expect when Aunt Flow comes to town.
-By the time the final bell rang, kids were crying, parents were raging, and I was heading home, proud of the days accomplishments yet wondering why the adults were being so mean.
+By the time the final bell rang, kids were crying, parents were raging, and I was heading home wondering why everyone was being so weird.

-For three weeks I sat at my desk during recess.
-For three weeks I asked my teacher why adults lie to children.
+For three weeks, I sat at my desk during recess.
+For three weeks, I asked my teacher to explain why adults lie to children.
 At the end of three weeks, I switched schools.

 Teachers didn’t like me.
 Most adults didn’t like me.
 I asked too many questions.
 I still do.
 I was labeled ‘defiant’ and ‘rebellious’ and was generally regarded as kind of an asshole.
 I still am.
 I have been fired twice, alienated potential boyfriends, intimidated potential friends, and probably made more than just my classmates cry.
 My mouth is, without a doubt, my greatest weakness.

-BUT, I also use my mouth to fight; for people, for myself, and for the truth regardless of convenience.
-It is used to encourage friends and to smile at strangers and my words are used to speak for those who cannot.
+BUT, this mouth has also been used to fight for people, for myself, and for the truth regardless of convenience.
+It is used to encourage friends and smile at strangers and speak for those who cannot.
 I am bossy and idealistic and while I would never advocate ruining the magic of Christmas, I would suggest that we need more little girls with great big mouths; bold girls who will not be crushed by words.
-Girls who refuse to be labeled by small-minded adults and who will stand up, not still.
+Girls who refuse to be labeled by small-minded adults and girls who will stand up, not still.